caxylive/Net_Projects/projects/005 - Wireshark Network Analysis/README.md

 ## Overview

 This project documents my journey learning Wireshark, a powerful network protocol analyzer.
 I'm using Wireshark to gain hands-on experience in network traffic analysis, focusing on security forensics and understanding fundamental networking protocols.
-This project is based on the excellent work by [Rajneesh Gupta](https://github.com/0xrajneesh/Wireshark-Projects-for-beginners) and serves as a practical application of the concepts I'm learning in my CCNA studies.
+This project is based on the excellent work by [Rajneesh Gupta](https://github.com/0xrajneesh/Wireshark-Projects-for-beginners) and serves as a practical application of the concepts I'm learning in my networking studies.

 This folder contains sub-projects, each focusing on a specific aspect of Wireshark usage, including HTTP analysis, malware detection, intrusion detection, TLS decryption, and VoIP analysis.
 My goal is to develop a strong understanding of network traffic patterns and enhance my ability to troubleshoot and secure networks.